Understanding Parents' Perceptions and Practices Toward Children's Security and Privacy in Virtual Reality: Findings

 \subsubsection{Active Strategies as the Primary Strategy: Proactively Mitigating Risks via Conversations and Rules}

-We asked participants what steps they had taken to address the concerns they had, and almost all parents mentioned proactively educating children through conversations and setting rules.
-However, most of them also emphasized that these conversations and rules were not exclusive to their VR usage, hence neglecting their ineffectiveness in certain contexts.
+We asked participants what steps they had taken to address the concerns they had, and almost all participants mentioned proactively educating children through conversations and setting rules.
+However, most of them also emphasized that these conversations and rules were not exclusive to their VR usage.
+Hence, the ineffectiveness of such strategies in certain VR contexts might have been neglected.

 \paragraphb{Parents emphasized online S\&P issues to children, but not specific to VR.} For most families we interviewed, participants claimed that they valued online S\&P education for their children.
 Having enough conversations about online S\&P was also one of the reasons why participants were not concerned.
 For instance, P14 said: